Aden-Q/hello-rs/README.md

 # hello-rs

-A multithreaded implementation of web server in Rust
+A multithreaded web server implementation in Rust

 ## Usage